splunk-soar-connectors/splunk/manual_readme_content.md

     -   If this search command does not return any results then, the action fails with the message "Please provide a valid event ID".

--   Use integer status field for custom status.
-Example: 1 For New, 2 for In progress, etc.
+-   Use the integer status field to set custom status values (e.g., 1 for 'New', 2 for 'In Progress', etc.).
+Similarly, use the integer disposition field for custom disposition values (e.g., 0 for 'Undetermined').
--   The disposition field should be set in the format "disposition:1".

 ## On Poll

 -   There are two approaches to polling as mentioned below.